-The Administrative Basics of Ugenti’s Online Impersonation Bill
+The Basics of Arizona’s Online Impersonation Bill

 “A person commits online impersonation if the person, without obtaining the other person’s consent and with the intent to harm, defraud, intimidate or threaten any person, uses the name or persona of another person to do either of the following…”

 Parameters in the draft bill mirror Sec.
 33.07 of the Texas Penal Code.
-Like the Lone Star State’s online impersonation law, HB 2004 bifurcates between creating a fake account and pretending to be someone else on a forum, message board or blog.
+Like the Lone Star State’s online impersonation law, HB 2004 bifurcates between creating a fake account and pretending to be someone else on a forum, message board, or blog.

-What Is Considered Actionable Under The Bill?
+What Is Considered Actionable Under Arizona’s Online Impersonation Proposal?

 What Punishments Are Proposed In AZ’s HR 2004?